 A good offsite facilitator creates space for different people to use their voice in different ways.

-There are three ways you can use your power as facilitator to make sure everyone’s voice is heard.
+There are three ways you can use your power as the facilitator to make sure everyone’s voice is heard.
 First, gently draw people into the conversation if they haven’t spoken yet.
 “I know Monique has worked quite a bit in this area… Monique, are there other things we should be considering here?”